Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-5/lecture-materials/authentication-with-bcrypt-and-sessions.md

 ## Explain what bcrypt does

-bcrypt is a package that will encrypt passwords so that if a database gets compromised (hacked), people's passwords won't be exposed.
+bcrypt is a package that will encrypt passwords using a process known as hashing, so that if a database gets compromised (hacked), people's passwords won't be exposed.

 <br>
 <br>